 In performing its duties, the Committee will maintain effective working relationships with the Board of Directors, management, and the external auditors and monitor the independence and effectiveness of the auditors and the audit.
 To perform his or her role effectively, each Committee member will obtain an understanding of the responsibilities of Committee membership as well as the Company's business, operations and risks.
-The Audit Committee meets approximately four times a year.
+The Audit Committee meets at least once a year, at appropriate times in the reporting and audit cycle.